php-fig/fig-standards/proposed/clock-meta.md

 necessary to adhere to other calls on the contract.
 IN the case of the `clock`-interface there will be no other calls.

-And most important of all, the explicit contract provided by this interface does not reduce a users possibilities to use an implicit contract within their application, that defines that the interface will only return `DateTimeImmutable`s with a specific timezone set.
+And most important of all, the explicit contract provided by this interface does not reduce a user’s possibilities to use an implicit contract within their application, that defines that the interface will only return `DateTimeImmutable`s with a specific timezone set.
 And whether that is `UTC` or reduce `Antarctica/Troll` is completely up to the user.